Paul Schneider (actor): Early life

-Schneider was born in Oakland, California, and raised in Asheville, North Carolina.
+Schneider was born and raised in Asheville, North Carolina,.
 He graduated from the University of North Carolina School of the Arts.

 Career

-In 2000, Schneider made his film debut in David Gordon Green's George Washington and starred in Green's All the Real Girls.
+In 2000, Schneider made his film debut in David Gordon Green's George Washington and starred in All the Real Girls.
 As research for his role as Jesse Baylor in Elizabethtown, director Cameron Crowe suggested that Schneider tour with the band My Morning Jacket for five days.
 Schneider accompanied the band to concerts held in such locations as Irving Plaza, the Webster Theater, the Theater of the Living Arts, and Stone Pony Landing.

 After Elizabethtown, Schneider had supporting roles in The Family Stone and Live Free or Die.
 In 2007, he portrayed Gus Lindstrom in Lars and the Real Girl and Dick Liddil in The Assassination of Jesse James by the Coward Robert Ford.
 He was named one of "Ten Actors to Watch" by Variety.
 In 2008, he made his directorial debut with the independent film Pretty Bird.
 Also in 2008, Schneider played President William Henry Harrison in an episode of the Comedy Central series Drunk History Vol. 4.

 In 2009, Schneider appeared as Charles Armitage Brown in Bright Star, for which he won the Best Supporting Actor Award from the National Society of Film Critics.
 The award was shared with Christoph Waltz for Inglourious Basterds.
 He portrayed Courtney Farlander in Away We Go.